 What is the workplace of a Security Guard like?

 Security guards work in a wide variety of environments, including public buildings, retail stores, and office buildings.
-Guards who serve as transportation security screeners work in air, sea, and rail terminals and other transportation facilities.
+Guards who serve as transportation security screeners work in air, sea, and rail terminals and other transportation facilities, and are employed by the federal government.
 Gaming surveillance officers do most of their work in casino observation rooms, using audio and video equipment.
-In 2010, most gaming surveillance officers worked in gaming industries, casino hotels, and local governments.
-Transportation security screeners are employed by the federal government.